amihaiemil/amihaiemil.github.io/_posts/2017-05-03-test-driven-rest.markdown

 Since we want to make sure that both the front-end and the REST-end work fine and offer the same functionality, it only makes sense to **use the same test code for both of them**.
 It sounds strange, right?
-The code that tests the UI should also test the APi.
+The code that tests the UI should also test the API.
 It is achievable, provided that the architect pays as much attention on the tests as he does on the app's code (which, sadly, is not always the case).

 I explained [here](http://www.amihaiemil.com/2017/01/24/selenium-and-junit-the-right-way.html)